top of page

 Beyond the Ocean: A Threat Lurking Everywhere

 The issue of microplastics extends far beyond the confines of our oceans.
-Studies have detected microplastics in everything from bottled water and table salt to honey and even beer.
+Studies have detected microplastics in everything from bottled water and table salt to honey and beer.
 The potential health risks associated with microplastic ingestion are still under investigation, but the long-term implications are concerning.
 Research suggests that microplastics may disrupt hormone function, cause inflammation, and even lead to certain cancers.
-The sheer ubiquity of microplastics in our environment necessitates further research and a proactive approach to mitigate this growing threat.
+The sheer ubiquity of microplastics in our environment necessitates further study and a proactive approach to mitigate this growing threat.

 A Call to Action: Be the Ripple Effect in a Sea of Change